 Now, the options: you can brew a single cup, travel mug, a half carafe or a full carafe.
 You can choose a classic brew, rich brew, over ice brew (if you want to make iced coffee) and specialty brew for lattes and cappuccinos.
 It’s important to say that Ninja doesn’t make espresso (because espresso machines use pressure to extract coffee), but it does make a concentrated coffee that resembles the espresso taste and strength.
 So, although it’s not a true espresso, it’s a nice replacement and tastes great when combined with milk.

 I love the cup sizes too.
 At classic brew setting, Ninja makes 9.5 oz single cup, 14 oz travel mug, 19 oz half carafe and 38 ounces at full carafe setting.
 When you choose stronger brew, the machine will use less water to make coffee more concentrated, so the brew sizes will be different.
-For example, single cup makes 9.5 ounces at classic brew, 8.8 ounces at rich brew, 3.7 ounces over ice brew and 3.1 ounce at specialty brew setting.
+For example, single cup makes 9.5 ounces at the classic brew, 8.8 ounces at the rich brew, 3.7 ounces over ice brew and 3.1 ounces at specialty brew setting.
 Compared to other systems, these cup sizes are very nice and more important, they all tasted good.

 Here’s a quick comparison: if you brew a k-cup at 4 oz or 10 oz setting, there will be a significant difference in how they taste because Keurig brews the same amount of coffee with different water volumes.
 So, if you like your coffee strong, k-cup brewed at 10 oz setting probably won’t taste good enough.
-You can either use smaller cup setting (4 – 6 oz) to make a stronger brew, or buy a k-mug pod which has more coffee inside.
+You can either use smaller cup setting (4 – 6 oz) to make a stronger brew or buy a k-mug pod which has more coffee inside.
 Starbucks Verismo on the other hand, has the ability to make real espresso, but, most people find that its serving size for espresso of 1 – 1.5 ounce is way too small.
-This size is actually a size of a single espresso shot, but still people often complain about this.
+This size is actually a size of a single espresso shot, but still, people often complain about this.
 And with the pod price of $0.90 per serving with Verismo, the ninja 3.1 oz concentrated brew sounds like a much better – and a money saving option.

 You can also set this machine to brew coffee in the morning (24 programmable auto on option), the clean function will let you know when it needs to be descaled…So, as far as the options, the Ninja has everything.

-Now, if you’re looking for a coffee maker that makes that perfect cup of coffee and brews at just the right temperature, timing and optimal extraction, you should know that Ninja isn’t SCAA certified brewer.
-The machine needs more time to reach the optimal water temperature than it’s recommended and at certain points the temperature goes above the ideal values.
+Now, if you’re looking for a coffee maker that makes that perfect cup of coffee and brews at just the right temperature, timing, and optimal extraction, you should know that Ninja isn’t SCAA certified brewer.
+The machine needs more time to reach the optimal water temperature than it’s recommended and at certain points, the temperature goes above the ideal values.
 So, if you have a really refined coffee taste, you may find the coffee to be too bitter and a bit over extracted.
-That said, if brewing at SCAA gold cup standards is more important to you than all the fancy features I’ve mentioned, Oxo or Bonavita might be a better choice than the Ninja.
+That said, if brewing at SCAA Gold cup standards is more important to you than all the fancy features I’ve mentioned, Oxo or Bonavita might be a better choice than the Ninja.

 If you don’t want to go into that many details, and you’re simply looking for a nice home coffee maker that makes a nice cup of coffee and gives you all kinds of options – the Ninja is perfect.
-With this coffee maker you can make standard coffee, strong coffee, iced drinks and cafe style drinks, with ease.
+With this coffee maker, you can make standard coffee, strong coffee, iced drinks and cafe style drinks, with ease.
 And the coffee is strong and hot (that also counts).

 THE MODEL WITH THE BUILT-IN FROTHER

 Besides the classic Ninja coffee bar, the company also offers a $200 Ninja coffee bar with the frother.
 This model also has three additional cup options – the XL cup, XL travel cup and forte brew option.
 There is also a $99.00 single serve Ninja coffee maker.
 This model has a built in frother but makes single cups.

 It’s important to mention that Ninja built-in frother doesn’t heat the milk.
 If you want to make a hot froth, you must first heat the milk in the microwave and then make a foam.
 Also, the froth made with cold milk (for iced drinks) won’t be as rich as you might expect.
 The machine makes really nice layers, though.